antieau/antieau.github.io/_seminars/202104-crystalline.markdown

 Following up on our previous work on [\[1\]](#alb) and [\[2\]](#bs1) in the [winter](http://127.0.0.1:4000/seminars/202101-pdt.html), we will study the recent paper [\[3\]](#bs2) of Bhatt and Scholze comparing prismatic
 $F$-crystals to crystalline Galois representations.
+The goal is to work through Section 6, leaving the results of Section 7 for another time.

 The seminar meets at 1500 central time on Mondays in Lunt 105.
 For the listings on the NU Math Calendar, see